junaiddodhia/junaiddodhia/README.md

-Hi, I’m Junaid, an engineer-turned-designer.
-I was an early engineer at YC-backed pipekit.io, hold a Master’s in Information Systems from Carnegie Mellon, and teach coding at Pacific Preparatory and Maven.
-I’m passionate about shaping tools that shape us, with a growing interest in AI’s practical potential.
+I’m Junaid, Founder & CEO at Court Now, Coding Instructor at Maven & Pacific Prep, and a Carnegie Mellon Alum.
+Previously, I was an early engineer at YC-backed Pipekit (S21).
+I’m passionate about shaping tools that shape us, with a growing focus on AI’s potential.
 I enjoy tennis, good questions, and better jokes.

 <!---